cx-57/live-tennis-research/README.md

 # Live Tennis Win Probability

 This repository contains a live tennis win-probability modeling project.
-The goal is to estimate the probability that a player wins a match while the match is already in progress, using the current score state, pre-match player strength, and in-match serving performance.
+The goal is to estimate the probability that a player wins a tennis match while the match is already in progress, using the current score state, pre-match player strength, and in-match serving performance.

 The project combines a rule-based Markov recursion with learned player-specific inputs.
 Tennis scoring has a fixed recursive structure across points, games, sets, tiebreaks, and matches, so the model does not need to learn the rules of tennis from scratch.
 Instead, the main modeling problem is estimating the point-level serve probabilities that feed into the recursion.